VictorXLR/VictorXLR/README.md

 ### Victor

-Hi, I am a software developer working at Analyzere, I graduated from Dalhousie University October 2020 with a bachelor's degree in Computer Science with Honours.
+Hi, I am a software developer, I graduated from Dalhousie University October 2020 with a bachelor's degree in Computer Science with Honours.
 I enjoy programming, studying new things and playing videogames.